Love, war, protest: how Tree of the Year became celebration of untold British stories

 The Woodland Trust itself has now created an Ancient Tree Index to record the UK’s oldest specimens, while it uses the publicity generated by Tree of the Year each summer to call for better official protection.

 “Very few trees have legal protection, which currently only comes in very specific circumstances, like if a tree happens to be located in a protected wildlife site,” says head of campaigning Adam Cormack.
 “We believe that now is the time to give these living legends the legal status they deserve.
-We all want to be able help to protect these wonderful old trees for centuries to come.”
+We all want to be able to help to protect these wonderful old trees for centuries to come.”

 Register for free to continue reading